Darijman/finance-tracking/README.md

 - Edit **Finance-Note**, you can change everything.
 - Receive analytics from all time or specific date.
 - Explore graphs to see where you spend the most and which months are the most expensive.
+- Pick the currency you want to use.

 ---